Google updates Firebase with In-App Messaging, new Crashlytics integrations, and tools improvements

 Messages can be customized by format, color, and call to action.
 As you might expect, In-App Messaging is integrated with Google Analytics for Firebase and Firebase Predictions, so developers can target messages based on user profile data (language, app version, country), current behavior (purchases, screens visited, buttons clicked), and predicted future behavior (likelihood of spending, risk of churning).

-Crashlytics integrations with BigQuery and JIRA
+Crashlytics integrations with BigQuery and Jira

-Firebase Crashlytics is gaining two new integrations: BigQuery to power deeper analysis of crash data and JIRA to alert teams about crashes.
-BigQuery integration is available today, while JIRA integration will be rolling out “over the coming weeks.”
+Firebase Crashlytics is gaining two new integrations: BigQuery to power deeper analysis of crash data and Jira Software to alert teams about crashes.
+BigQuery integration is available today, while Jira integration will be rolling out “over the coming weeks.”

 The former means developers can export their Crashlytics data from Firebase to BigQuery.
 As a result, developers can slice crash reports by custom metadata like Experiment ID and then visualize the trends with Data Studio or a similar tool.
 It also means you can finally take ownership of your data by setting your own retention and deletion policies, rather than relying on Firebase’s defaults.

-The latter means developers can create JIRA issues based on crashes reported in Firebase.
+The latter means developers can create Jira issues based on crashes reported in Firebase.
 This is particularly useful when coupled with the Crashlytics integration in Slack, as teams can now track the crashes they are working on.

 Improvements to tools